 The wait ended on November 24.
 An email was sent out notifying members that a new applicant was under review.
 It was us.
 The kids were over the moon, The Boy had dreams of fish swimming in his head, and my nerves about rejection were at an all-time high.

 BTDubs, Biltmore Country Club members are not allowed to share club communications.
-For the record, my sponsors did not send this email to me so don’t get your undies in a bundle.
+For the record, my sponsors did not send this email to me, so don’t get your undies in a bundle.
 This was sent by someone who had no idea I had applied.

 A few days before the 15-day review period was up, I was invited to the Biltmore Country Club Ladies Luncheon – if you missed it, this is what I wore – scroll down to the bottom.
 Maybe it was the shoes that did us in?
 They did catch some attention…anyhoo, I digress.
 Quite a few ladies told me they were excited to learn about our membership application.
-I half-jokingly replied, “Well, they told us nothing is a guarantee.
+I half-jokingly replied, “Well, they told us nothing is guaranteed.
 I hope we didn’t piss anyone off.
 My kids and The Boy would be devastated.”
 They told me to stop being silly, no one ever gets rejected.

 After the membership review period, the board votes.
 But it was Christmas.
 Would the board meet before the holidays?
 Three days after Christmas, there was a knock at the door.
-FedEx delivered an envelope and it was from Biltmore Country Club!
+FedEx delivered an envelope, and it was from Biltmore Country Club!
 This was it!
 Merry Christmas to us!
 My parents, the kids, and I all gathered around the kitchen island while The Boy read the letter of rejection.
 The board chose not to accept us and returned all of our money – except the $600 application fee.

 Letter Of Rejection Of Membership – Biltmore Country Club

 The Boy has coached the neighborhood kids in soccer.
-I’m president of the Biltmore moms group, a founding member of the Barrington Women in Business group, advocate for local businesses, and even had a shop in downtown Barrington.
+I’m president of the Biltmore moms group, a founding member of the Barrington Women in Business group, advocate for local businesses, and even owned a shop in downtown Barrington.
 I write a fairly successful blog, and I’ve been featured in Fast Company, Cosmopolitan, House Beautiful, Huffington Post, Refinery29, and even the local blog 365 Barrington.
 I’m a Better Homes & Garden Style Maker, was featured on BravoTV, and most recently, I filmed a commercial for Walmart.
 I’ve spoken on the same stage as Nate Berkus and even Gary freaking Vaynerchuk.
 Seriously, Biltmore, what more do you want from me?
 I’ve worked my buns off to be good enough for you.

 After the fog of what the eff just happened wore off, anger set in.
 Biltmore, you made my kids cry.
 You hurt my husband.
 You made me feel inadequate.
 Who else have you done this to?